 The heat is so oppressive on the Tuesday morning I meet the KIPP cycling team that even time seems to evaporate into a fumy haze.
 It is 9:59, and the KIPP team is slated to set out at 10:00.
 I’m only three blocks away, near 52nd and Viola streets, but my clothes are drenched with perspiration garnered from riding my deceivingly heavy folding bike from Center City to Fairmount Park.

 I have to hurry, I tell myself.
 If I get there too late, then I won’t have a chance to meet any of the cyclists.
 And, if I don’t meet any of the cyclists, then I won’t be able to write this blog post.
-And if I don’t write this blog post, then no one is going to know what a KIPP practice is really like, and my entire internship will have been for nothing.1
+And if I don’t write this blog post, then no one is going to know what a KIPP practice is really like, and my entire internship will have been for nothing.[1.
+Ed note: this is not true.]

 It’s 10:04 when I finally arrive at KIPP Charter School at 51st and Parkside Avenue, near the Mann Center.
 Two knocks and three seconds pass before an invisible hand pushes the door open from the inside.
 A dimly lit, diminutive lobby engulfs me as I enter, its silence disrupted only by the whizzing of spinning chains and the clicking of office pens where a receptionist waits for me to identify myself.